-Sharon Bezaly’s recordings on BIS have won her the highest accolades, including the Diapason d’or (Diapason), Choc (Monde de la Musique), Editor’s Choice (Gramophone), Chamber Choice of the Month (BBC Music Magazine) and Stern des Monats (Fono Forum).
+Sharon Bezaly’s recordings on BIS have won her the highest accolades, including the Diapason d’or (Diapason), Choc (Monde de la Musique), Editor’s Choice (Gramophone) and Stern des Monats (Fono Forum).
 She plays on a 24-carat gold flute, specially built for her by the Muramatsu team.
 Her perfect control of circular breathing (taught by Aurèle Nicolet) enables her to reach new peaks of musical interpretation, as testified by the comparison to David Oistrakh and Vladimir Horowitz made in the Frankfurter Allgemeine Zeitung.
-In 2018, Sharon Bezaly was elected as member of the Royal Swedish Academy of Music.

 For further information please visit Sharon Bezaly's website.